mikediessner/nubo/docs/_source/bayesian_optimisation.rst

 where the input space is usually continuous and bounded by a hyper-rectangle :math:`\mathcal{X} \in [a, b]^d` with :math:`a, b \in \mathbb{R}`.
-The function :math:`f(\boldsymbol x)` is most commonly a derivative-free expensive-to-evaluate black box problem that only allows inputs :math:`\boldsymbol x_i` to be queried and outputs :math:`y_i` to be observed without gaining any further insights into the underlying system.
+The function :math:`f(\boldsymbol x)` is most commonly a derivative-free expensive-to-evaluate black box function that only allows inputs :math:`\boldsymbol x_i` to be queried and outputs :math:`y_i` to be observed without gaining any further insights into the underlying system.
 We assume any noise :math:`\epsilon` that is introduced when taking measurements to be